Raising Money for Individuals with Health Conditions

 When a family is facing a financial hardship due to a serious medical situation, it is important to do some research before jumping into a fundraising effort.
 After exhausting health insurance options find out about other organizations that may be able to help:

-- Family Stay - Find out if there is a Ronald McDonald house or other family stay facility near the hospital which have free or low cost accommodations.
+5. Family stay – Find out if there is a Ronald McDonald House or other family stay facility near the hospital which has free or low cost accommodations.
+This can ease the financial burden when our of town hospital stays are required.

 2. Be aware of legal issues